 Question the FIB: Do I always fail?

 Answer: I’ve done some useful things in the past, so I don’t always fail.

 Question the FIB: Do I deserve this?

-Answer: I don’t deserve this – life is tough and everyone has times that are tough.
+Answer: I don’t deserve this – life is tough, and everyone has tough times.
 I am not specifically being tormented.